 The duties and functions of the Online Safety committee are managed by the school's governors Behaviour and Safety committee.
-Essentially this will involve annually placing the Online safety committee item on the behaviour and safety agenda for the summer term meeting (usually June).
+Essentially this will involve annually placing the Online safety committee item on the behaviour and safety agenda.

 In addition to the regular items and duties listed below, the e-safety committee may from time to time be called to address issues as and when they arise;